The biggest question I get asked about decluttering a home is “where do I start?”

 I know it can be so overwhelming when you have a project this size.
 Especially one that is in your face day in and day out.
-Clutter can be contagious.
-If your home is cluttered it can easily spill over to your finances, your job, even your head can be cluttered with to-do lists and unfinished projects.

-With so many things affected by clutter, it is not surprising that clutter can actually make you sick.
+With so many things affected by clutter, it is not surprising that clutter can make you sick.
 Both physically and emotionally.

 I know, right?!